Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Uniqueness of Admissible Fock Space Tensor Product Categorifications

 \subsection{Relating Restricted Categorifications and Full Categorifications}

 We finally clarify the relationship between restricted and full admissible categorifications in the following three ways.

-\begin{enumerate} \item We construct restricted mixed admissible categorifications from full categorifications.
-In particular, we show how to compute multiplicities and classify blocks in mixed admissible full categorifications. \item We ``glue'' restricted mixed admissible categorifications to form \textit{pre-MFTPCs}, which are $\fsl^{\oplus r}_{\ZZ}$-categorifications satisfying some weaker conditions than those of honest MFTPCs. \item We explain how to recover full categorifications from the restricted categorifications constructed in (1) using the gluing construction from (2).
+\begin{enumerate} \item We construct restricted mixed admissible categorifications from full categorifications. \item We ``glue'' restricted mixed admissible categorifications to form \textit{pre-MFTPCs}, which are $\fsl^{\oplus r}_{\ZZ}$-categorifications satisfying some weaker conditions than those of honest MFTPCs. \item We explain how to recover full categorifications from the restricted categorifications constructed in (1) using the gluing construction from (2).
 As a consequence, we prove a uniqueness result for \textit{full} MFTPCs. \end{enumerate}